 Areas of Interest

-Mauro Guillén is the Dr. Felix Zandman Professor of International Management and the Director of The Lauder Institute at The Wharton School, and holds a secondary appointment as Professor of Sociology in the Department of Sociology in the School of Arts and Sciences.
+Mauro Guillén is the Dr. Felix Zandman Professor of International Management and Director of The Lauder Institute at The Wharton School.
 His research interests include organizational theory, economic sociology, international management, international banking strategies, and emerging economies.
 He previously taught at the MIT Sloan School of Management.
 He is a member of the advisory board of the Escuela de Finanzas Aplicadas (Grupo Analistas), and serves on the World Economic Forum’s Global Agenda Council on Emerging Multinationals.
 He has received a Wharton MBA Core Teaching Award, a Wharton Graduate Association Teaching Award, a Wharton Teaching Commitment and Curricular Innovation Award, the Gulf Publishing Company Best Paper Award of the Academy of Management, the W. Richard Scott Best Paper Award of the American Sociological Association, the Gustavus Myers Center Award for Outstanding Book on Human Rights, and the President’s Book Award of the Social Science History Association.
 Guillén is an Elected Fellow of the Macro Organizational Behavior Society, a former Guggenheim and Fulbright Fellow, and a Member in the Institute for Advanced Study in Princeton.

 Areas of Interest